Disposition of Remains Report

-Caskets/coffins and air tray units which are suitable for cremation, local burial and/or international shipment of remains are available and supplied by the nominated Irish funeral director.
+Caskets, coffins, and air tray units that are suitable for cremation, local burial, and/or international shipment of remains are available and supplied by the nominated Irish funeral director.

 Exportation of Human Remains

-- An original Irish death certificate or the Coroner’s interim certificate, in lieu of an Irish death certificate
+1. An original Irish death certificate or the Coroner’s Interim Certificate of the Fact of Death, in lieu of an Irish death certificate;

-- An affidavit from the funeral director stating that the remains have been properly prepared and packed for shipment;
+2. An affidavit from the funeral director stating that the remains have been properly prepared and packed for repatriation;

-- The Coroner’s “Out of State Order” permitting the removal of the remains from Ireland and a declaration confirming the remains are free from infectious disease.
+4. The Coroner’s “Out of State Order” permitting the removal of the remains from Ireland and their declaration confirming the remains are free from infectious disease.

 Exportation of Cremated Remains/Ashes

 Cremated remains may be exported if they are accompanied by an original death certificate and the cremation certificate.
 An “Out of State Order” from the Coroner is also advisable.
-Post is not aware of any courier companies who will undertake to carry ashes.
-Airline passengers carrying cremated remains to the U.S. should declare the nature of the package to the U.S. and Irish customs and use a sealed nonmetallic urn to allow security screening.
+Post is not aware of any courier companies who will carry ashes.
+Airline passengers carrying cremated remains to the United States should declare the nature of the package to U.S. and Irish customs and the airline and use a sealed, nonmetallic urn to allow for security screening.

+Estimated cost that includes funeral director’s fees, coffin, legal documentation/certificates, transportation of remains to a cemetery, and burial at local cemetery.
 The overall cost is subject to the availability of a pre-owned/family burial plot.
-The cost of purchasing a burial plot varies depending on location.
-In Dublin, a new plot costs approximately $2,600; whereas, outside Dublin the cost would be approximately $800.
+The cost of purchasing a burial plot varies hugely depending on the location in Ireland.
+A new plot costs at least approximately $3,000.

-Estimated costs include funeral director’s fees, coffin, legal documentation/certificates, and transportation of remains to crematorium, cremation fees and disposition of ashes
+Estimated cost that includes funeral director’s fees, coffin, legal documentation/certificates, and transportation of remains to crematorium, cremation fees, and disposition of ashes.

-Estimated cost including funeral director’s fees, coffin, legal documentation/certificates, cremation fees and shipment costs
+Estimated cost that includes funeral director’s fees, coffin, legal documentation/certificates, cremation fees, and shipment costs.

 Please note: All prices quoted above are approximate figures based on estimations provided by local funeral directors and are subject to change.